 #4: Monetizing your Data

 All this leads to data monetization.
 Raw data assets are generally too unpolished and full of potentially sensitive data to just outright sell them to other companies.
-Generally, the owner of the data needs to perform data cleaning, deidentification, aggregation, joining, and other forms of data enrichment before the data is salable to another party.
+Generally, the owner of the data needs to perform data cleaning, deidentification, aggregation, joining, and other forms of data enrichment before the data is scalable to another party.

-A private data exchange can be a great place to discover, assemble, clean, and enrich data to make it more monetizable.
-A large company on a fully private exchange could assemble data from across its divisions and departments that could become valuable to another company when it is properly cleaned and processed.
-Or, participants in a private data exchange could work together to join their data sets to create a useful data product that any one of them alone would not be able to produce.
+A data exchange can be a great place to discover, assemble, clean, and enrich data to make it more monetizable.
+A large company on a data exchange could assemble data from across its divisions and departments that could become valuable to another company when it is properly cleaned and processed.
+Or, participants in a data exchange could work together to join their data sets to create a useful data product that any one of them alone would not be able to produce.

 #5: Connecting your Whole Industry

-If a private data exchange really takes off, it could become so big and influential that it becomes the standard place for a whole industry to interchange, collaborate around, and monetize data.
+If a data exchange really takes off, it could become so big and influential that it becomes the standard place for a whole industry to interchange, collaborate around, and monetize data.
 There is probably room for one or two “mega ecosystem data exchanges” in each industry.
 Once one exchange gains significant traction, it could become the “go to” place for that industry to interchange and monetize data.
 If more than one viable exchange emerges in an industry, the respective hosts of these exchanges could decide to partner and “cross-tunnel” some (but maybe not all) assets between their exchanges to achieve critical mass.
 Or, they could decide to remain head-to-head data ecosystem competitors.

-Although it is possible that industry coalitions could host such data exchanges, it is even more likely that one or two large players in each industry will bootstrap private data exchanges quickly and broadly enough to become the de facto data exchange for their industry.
+Although it is possible that industry coalitions could host such data exchanges, it is even more likely that one or two large players in each industry will bootstrap data exchanges quickly and broadly enough to become the de facto data exchange for their industry.
 This provides a significant incentive for companies that want to become major players and first-movers in the data side of their industries to start as soon as they can to build their internal data exchanges and then open them up to their suppliers, customers, and partners.

-Even if your current data cataloging and exchanging aspirations are less than industry-wide data domination, you should get started with a private data exchange.
+Even if your current data cataloging and exchanging aspirations are less than industry-wide data domination, you should get started with a data exchange.
 A good starting point is with your internal data assets.
 And you can start small.
-Assemble some useful assets, turn on a private data exchange powered by Snowflake, open it up to your company, and start sharing.
+Assemble some useful assets, turn on a data exchange powered by Snowflake, open it up to your company, and start sharing.
 And when the time is right, open the exchange to your customers, partners, and suppliers, and see how far that takes you.
-For more information on hosting your own Snowflake private data exchange, click here.
+For more information on hosting your own Snowflake data exchange, click here.